brandontan2003/create_product_workflow/README.md

 ```

 #### Response Body
-It returns the processInstanceId which is needed to view the image of the business process used in [this API](#get-process-instance-image).
+The response returns the `processInstanceId`, which is needed to view the image of the business process.
 ```text
 3
 ```

 ### Get Process Instance Image
-To get the processInstanceId, call the [following API](#start-new-process). <br>
+To get the `processInstanceId`, call the [Start New Process](#start-new-process) API. <br>
 **GET** `http://localhost:9001/services/rest/server/containers/create_product_workflow/images/processes/instances/<processInstanceId>`